GNS-Science/nzshm-opensha/doc/investigations/310-crustal-subduction-inversion/write-up.md

 10 minute run.
 Solution did not converge on target, is this because subduction and crustal are so different?

 ![Screenshot 2024-03-29 130626.png](Screenshot%202024-03-29%20130626.png)

+# Possible solutions

+## Paleo constraints

+As far as I understand it, paleo constraints are based on visible rupture artifacts on the surface.
+This means they apply to crustal faults.
+We could apply them to all ruptures that have a crustal section that has associated paleo activity.
+Magnitudes presumably come from the whole ruptures, but length only from the crustal part of it.
+Constraints are applied to the whole rupture.

+## RupRateMinimizationConstraint

+Already identical

+## MFDInversionConstraint

+Kevin suggested we could hack this into regional MFDs by overwriting `getFractSectsInsideRegion` or `getFractRupsInsideRegion`